Skip to content

 print(f"P-values range: [{p_values.min():.4f}, {p_values.max():.4f}]")

-# For actual anomaly detection, always apply FDR control
+# For multiple anomaly decisions, apply FDR control

 adjusted_p_values = false_discovery_control(p_values, method='bh')